Synergex/SynPSG_PDF/readme.txt

                 libraries from PDFKIT.
 For your convenience we have included both with the SynPSG.PDF distribution.

-Requirements    SynPSG.PDF requires Synergy/DE V10.3.1b on a Windows system.
+Requirements    SynPSG.PDF requires Synergy/DE V10.3.1b.

 For additional information please refer to the documentation in SynPSG.PDF.chm